 3- Ceilings that are angled or vaulted

-What If You are Painting the Ceiling a Darker Color Than the Walls?
+What if You Paint the Ceiling a Darker Shade Than the Walls?

 It is usually recommended that you use dark colors like navy, charcoal grays, or chocolate brown colors on rooms that have white walls.

-What If You are Painting the Ceiling a Lighter Color Than the Walls?
+What if You are Painting the Ceiling a Lighter Shade Than the Walls?

-You should certainly need to consider lighter colors over darker colors if:
+You should certainly need to consider lighter colors over darker colors: